 Drama is an appreciation of global art forms.
 It is the ideal vehicle to foster personal confidence, independence and communication skills.
 We are dedicated to excellent teaching, which seeks to encourage learners to work independently, inquisitively and become artistic risk takers: we facilitate our students to unleash their potential!

 Effective communication in the 21st century is at the core of academic and work success.
 We instil skills of leadership, compromise and persuasion as we promote articulate and balanced young people, able to appreciate the merits of other people’s work.
-We value good performance, be it entertaining or moving.
+We value excellent performances, be it entertaining or moving.
 But equally we value those who construct thoughtful pieces of drama alongside those who evaluate what they have seen.

 Students have recently performed an abridged version of ‘The Merchant of Venice’ at The Haymarket Theatre in Basingstoke as part of the ‘Shakespeare Schools Festival’.
-Last year we followed this by participating in `Potted Austen’ with an open air performance alongside other local schools in Alton’s Public Gardens.
+Last year we followed this by participating in ‘Potted Austen’ with an open air performance alongside other local schools in Alton’s Public Gardens.
 We visit the theatre regularly and in the last academic year have arranged trips on seven occasions, both to the West End and to local theatres in Southampton.

 KEY STAGE 3

 Year 7 introduces students to the concept of staging theatre from the eyes of a director.
 After the initial baseline assessment the core areas of focus are narrative, character, status and proxemics.
 These subject areas allow a full exploration of storytelling before investigating the skills necessary to construct thoughtful and believable characters.
-We explore practitioners such as Constantine Stanislavski, Peter Brooks and Frantic Assembly and introduce students to world of theatre that broadens their horizons.
+We explore practitioners such as Constantin Stanislavski, Peter Brooks and Frantic Assembly and introduce students to world of theatre that broadens their horizons.

 Year 8 builds on the foundation laid in Year 7.
 Students further explore characterisation in the autumn term by staging scenes from Shakespeare.
 Students are introduced to symbolism and developing the contextual understanding of a text.
 Students continue to plan the use of lights and sound to enhance their performance.
+As well as this we feel it is important to embrace British Values with a Brecht project every summer term to explore what it is to be British in the contemporary age.

 KEY STAGE 4

 An addition to the new specification GCSE syllabus is the Live Theatre performance in Section C of the exam.
 This makes it essential and therefore compulsory to attend one of our theatre trips.
 This is so students can answer the exam question whilst sharing this experience with peers and their teacher.
+The theatre trips cover a wide range of styles and are not always conventional.
+This has had an inspirational influence on our students’ work, with some outstanding productions.